,

 This term’s main learning themes.

-We will be reading and writing myths, portal stories, recipes, guidebooks and autumn poetry.
+We will be reading and writing descriptions with metaphors and similes, buddy stories, articles, letters and cinquain poetry.

-Our class novel is Zombierella by Joseph Coelho.
-We have started this amazing book already.
+Our class novel is ‘The Butterfly Lion’ by Michael Morpurgo.
+We have already started this book that is one of Mr Moulton’s favourite children’s novels.

 If you have any ideas / thoughts / expertise in any of these areas – please do let us know.